garethjevans/devops-playground-tutorial/README.md

 # Setup

-For this workshop we are going to utilise Google Cloud Shell to create our Jenkins X cluster on top of GKE.
-We have two options available to us for getting access to Google Cloud Shell.
+For this workshop we are going to use a Devops Playground sandbox VM to access GKE, but feel free to use your own GCP account if you'd prefer.

 ## Option 1: Use the devops playground sandbox account